-The broccoli market continues to pick up with the colder and wet weather we’ve recently experienced.
-Weather looks to be cooler the next few days in all areas slowing down the growth process.
-Next weeks weather in Yuma looks to warm up to the mid 70’s.
-Look for supplies to get a little better with improved weather.
+The broccoli market has come off a bit with the nice weather in Mexico and Salinas.
+This warmer weather the next several days in Salinas and Mexico is helping to spur growth.
+Look for supplies to stay steady with the improved weather.
 Quality is good with slight purpling, some mechanical damage, and occasional yellow cast.

-The Brussels Sprout market has leveled off but still remains snug with supply being affected by the recent rains.
+The Brussels Sprout market continues to remain snug with supply being affected by the recent and current rains in Salinas and Oxnard.
 The quality has been affected by the rain and cold weather and sizing tend to run smaller due to this recent colder weather.
 Look for the Brussels Sprout market to remain tight going into next week.

 The carrot market continues to remain steady.
 The quality is good, and supplies are adequate to meet current demand.
 We see no change in the carrot market going into next week.

-Cauliflower continues to be extremely short.
-The market continues to get stronger as suppliers are battling lower yields.
-The Yuma weather has been cooler resulting in a slower growth process.
-Overall, the quality is good with mi-nor bruising and some yellow cast with weights in the 25 to 28-pound level.
-Look for this market to continue to be tight going into next week.
+Cauliflower market has picked up a bit in Salinas and Santa Maria as Yuma has come to an end.
+Overall, the quality is good with minor bruising and yellow cast with weights in the 25 to 28-pound level.
+Look for the market to stay steady going into next week.

 Chili Peppers Jalapeño